Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Computing PAC-Bayes Bounds with Hessian Approximation

 Follow \citet{dangel2020modular}, we define $\mZ\in\R^{m\times P}$ as the reshaped matrix of $\tZ$ and $\mW\in\R^{m \times nK_1K_2}$ as the reshaped matrix of $\tW.$ Define $\mB\in\R^{m\times P}$ by broadcasting $\vb$ to $P$ dimensions.
 Let $\mX\in\R^{nK_1K_2 \times P}$ be the unfolded $\tX$ with respect to the convolutional layer.
 The unfold operation \citep{NEURIPS2019_9015} is commonly used in computation to model convolution as matrix operations.

 After the above transformation, we have the linear expression of the $p$-th convolutional layer similar to FC layers: We still omit superscription of $(p)$ for dimensions for simplicity.
 We also denote $\vz^{(p)}$ as the vector form of $\mZ^{(p)}$ and has size $mP$.
-Similar to fully connected layer, we have analogue of \cref{eqn:appendix_closeformhessian} for convolutional layer as
+Similar to fully connected layer, we have analogue of \equationref{eqn:appendix_closeformhessian} for convolutional layer as

 where $\mM_\vx^{(p)} = \mH_\ell(\vz^{(p)}, \mX)$ and is a $mP \times mP$ matrix.
-Also, since convolutional layers can also be considered as linear operations (matrix multiplication with reshape) together with FC layers and ReLUs, \cref{eqn:appendix_zero_logit_output_hessian} still holds.
+Also, since convolutional layers can also be considered as linear operations (matrix multiplication with reshape) together with FC layers and ReLUs, \equationref{eqn:appendix_zero_logit_output_hessian} still holds.
 Thus, we still have where $\mG_\vx^{(p)} = \frac{\partial \vz}{\partial\vz^{(p)}}$ and has dimension $c \times mP$, although is cannot be further decomposed as direct multiplication of weight matrices as in the FC layers.